Sylius/Sylius/docs/book/products/catalog_promotions.rst

     The usage of Variant Code over IRI is in this case dictated by the kind of relationship.
     Here it is a part of configuration, where e.g. channel is a relation to the resource.

-For possible rules see `Catalog Promotion Rules configuration reference`_
+For possible scopes see `Catalog Promotion Scopes configuration reference`_

 * **Actions** are used to defined what happens when the promotion is applied: